List of tallest buildings in Qatar

-This is a list of the tallest buildings in Doha, Qatar.
+This is a list of the tallest buildings in Qatar.
 Most of the skyscrapers in Doha are located in the zone of West Bay.
-The tallest building in Doha is Aspire Tower.
-Apart from the current tallest buildings in the city, there are a number of supertall skyscrapers on hold.
-Doha is a rapidly growing city, with many of its tallest skyscrapers having been finished in the last ten years.
+The tallest building in Doha is Aspire Tower and tallest building in Lusail is Lusail Plaza Towers.
+Apart from the current tallest buildings in the city, there are five supertall skyscrapers on hold.
+Doha as the center of Qatar skyscrapers, is a rapidly growing city, with many of its tallest skyscrapers having been finished in the last ten years.
+Doha is the tallest city in Middle East after Dubai.

 Completed buildings

-This list includes the completed or topped-out buildings in Doha.
+This list includes the completed or topped-out buildings in Doha and Lusail.